camillescott/pydoit-intermediate/06-subtasks.rst

     Although templating isn't specific to pydoit, you may find jinja2 quite useful.
 Try playing around with the template ``.tpl`` file and adding your own content to it.
-Can you see how to to add additional fields?
+Can you see how to add additional fields?